SoK: Cryptojacking Malware: Samples Distribution

 \subsection{\abbas{VT Dataset}}

-\abbas{We used VT Academic API to access the VT dataset consisting of 437279 unique samples (both cryptojacking and non-cryptojacking) and their VT scan reports in the format of JSON.
+We used VT Academic API to access the VT dataset consisting of 437279 unique samples (both cryptojacking and non-cryptojacking) and their VT scan reports in the format of JSON.
 To detect the cryptojacking samples among all samples, we used AV labels in the scan reports of these samples and looked for the keyword "miner", i.e., if any of Antivirus (AV) label in the report include the keyword "miner", we included in our samples.
-We picked the keyword "miner" as we considered it to be the most generic keyword to find all of the cryptojacking samples, and it is also used \ege{in recent} work as a generic class label for the VT samples~\cite{acsac2020_avlabel}.
-Our scan resulted in the 20200 cryptojacking malware samples.}
+We picked the keyword "miner" as we considered it to be the most generic keyword to find all of the cryptojacking samples, and it is also used in recent work as a generic class label for the VT samples~\cite{acsac2020_avlabel}.
+Our scan resulted in the 20200 cryptojacking malware samples.
+We want to note that this method for selecting cryptojacking samples will not detect the samples that AVs can not label.